reallyasi9/ZipStreams.jl/README.md

 Directories within a ZIP archive are nothing more than files with zero length and a name that ends in a forward slash (`/`).
 If you try to make a file using `open` or `write_file` that has a name ending in `/`, the method will throw an error.
 You can, however, make a directory by calling the `mkdir` and `mkpath` functions.
-The work similar to how `Base.mkdir` and `Base.mkpath` work: the former will throw an error if all of the parent directories do not exist, while the latter will create the parent directories as needed.
+They work similar to how `Base.mkdir` and `Base.mkpath` work: the former will throw an error if all of the parent directories do not exist, while the latter will create the parent directories as needed.
 Here are examples of these two functions: